 - Create a custom attribute.
 Follow the instructions in our article on how to set up custom attributes.
 Make sure that you create an attribute of the type List of options and set an option for each salary type in DATEV.

 - Assign employees the correct value for the attribute.
-You can do this either using bulk editing in the People list, via an employee data import or manually in the employee profile.
+You can do this either using bulk editing in the employee list, via an employee data import or manually in the employee profile.

 If all employees have been assigned the correct salary type, you can continue with the mapping for the DATEV export.